 - Method 1, utilizes Communications Modbus protocol.
-Specifications to permit configuration can be found on page 107, Appendix B: N300 Modbus Specifications. - Method 2, utilizes the Sentry Software installed on a computer.
+Specifications to permit configuration can be found in Appendix B, page 107. - Method 2, utilizes the Sentry Software installed on a computer.
 In this mode the computer can communicate with the NJEX system & obtain information, or the NJEX system may be configured to notify the computer and provide it with information. - Connections for Method 1 or 2 are via an RS-485 two wire connection.
-In a safe, nonhazardous area this may be connected to a RS-232 converter for interface with a SCADA system if required. - Method 3, utilizes two output relays.
+In a safe, nonhazardous area this may be connected to a RS-232 converter for interface with a SCADA system if required, refer to the Wiring Control Document on page 117in Appendix D. - Method 3, utilizes two output relays.
 One relay is for Alarm Output, and provides single output communication to indicate some type of some alarm has occurred with the odorizer.
-The second output relay is for a Scaled Pulse relative to a programed volume of odorant injected by the system, refer to the Wiring Control Document on page 116 in Appendix D: Documents.
+The second output relay is for a Scaled Pulse relative to a programed volume of odorant injected by the system, refer to the Wiring Control Document on page 117in Appendix D.